Water supply network: Sustainable development

 From these statements, developed in 1992, several policies have been created to give importance to water and to move urban water system management towards sustainable development.
 The Water Framework Directive by the European Commission is a good example of what has been created there out of former policies.

 Future approaches

 There is great need for a more sustainable water supply systems.
 To achieve sustainability several factors must be tackled at the same time: climate change, rising energy cost, and rising populations.
 All of these factors provoke change and put pressure on management of available water resources.

-An obstacle to transforming conventional water supply systems, is the amount of time needed to achieve the transformation.
+An obstacle to transforming conventional water supply systems is the amount of time needed to achieve the transformation.
 More specifically, transformation must be implemented by municipal legislation bodies, which always need short-term solutions too.
 Another obstacle to achieving sustainability in water supply systems is the insufficient practical experience with the technologies required, and the missing know-how about the organization and the transition process.

+Urban water infrastructure faces several challenges that undermine its sustainability and resilience.
+One critical issue highlighted in recent research is the vulnerability of water networks to climate variability and extreme weather events.
+Poor seasonal rains, as observed in the case of the Panama Canal's lock and dam infrastructure, exemplify how inadequate water supply can strain water-intensive infrastructure, raising questions about engineering legitimacy and the reliability of water systems.

+Another key challenge is the unequal development associated with large-scale water infrastructure projects such as dams and canals.
+Such projects, while aimed at promoting economic growth, often actually reproduce social and economic inequalities by displacing rural communities and marginalizing indigenous populations.
+This phenomenon of "accumulation by dispossession" further emphasizes the need for more equitable and inclusive approaches to water infrastructure development.

 Possible ways to improve this situation is simulating of the network, implementing pilot projects, learning from the costs involved and the benefits achieved.